 In extreme cases, tunnels made by rodents can lead to structural damage or instability.
 This is one of the biggest reaons why rats are dangerous!

 Rats that nest outside can also eventually find themselves inside your property as their numbers grow.

 Keep an eye out for new holes that appear close to your property, which might be a sign that rats have set up a nest alongside the foundation.

 Roofs and Roof Spaces

 Rats often prefer to establish a permanent home when they decide to nest.

-Since loft and roof spaces are dark and secluded areas that are rarely visited by people and other potential predators, these areas provide a safe shelter for rats.
+Since loft and roof spaces are dark and secluded areas that people and other potential predators rarely visit, these areas provide a safe shelter for rats.

 It is important to monitor your attic or roof space and check for damage that might be created by rats or other signs of a rat infestation, such as rat droppings.